Probing Predictions on OOD Images via Nearest Categories: NCG for Unseen Classes

 \subsection{OOD Data are Farther than Adversarial Examples}

-Why do robust models have a higher NCG accuracy for unseen classes?
+Why do robust models have a higher NCG score for unseen classes?
 One plausible explanation is that the robust methods enforce the neural network to be locally smooth in a ball of radius $r$; if the OOD inputs are closer than $r$ from their nearest training example, then they would get classified accordingly.
 Next, we test if this is the case by measuring the $\ell_2$ distance between each OOD input $\x$ and its closest training example $\tx$.
 Then, we calculate the closest adversarial example $\x'$ to $\tx$ using various attack algorithms.
 We measure (i) the distance between OOD example and its closest training example ($\|\x- \tx\|_2$) and (ii) the empirical robustness radius ($\|\x' -\tx\|_2$).
-We plot the histogram in Figure~\ref{fig:rob_ood_hist}.
-We use several different attack algorithms to find the closest adversarial example.
+We plot the histograms in \cref{fig:rob_ood_hist}.
+We use the C\&W attack~\cite{carlini2017towards} algorithm to find the closest adversarial example.
 Some of these attacks are slow, so we compute adversarial examples for $300$ randomly sampled training examples that are correctly predicted.
 Then, we restrict to OOD examples that have one of these $300$ training examples as their closest neighbor.

-Figure~\ref{fig:rob_ood_hist}(a) reports a typical distance histogram in the pixel space (for C10-0).
+\cref{fig:rob_ood_hist_a} reports a typical distance histogram in the pixel space (for C10-0).
 We find that the histograms of OOD distances and the empirical robust radii have little to no overlap in the pixel space, while in the feature space, there is some overlap but not much.
 To better understand what is happening, we measure the percentage of OOD examples that are covered in the ball centered around the closest training example with a radius of the empirical robust radius.
-We find that in both the pixel and feature space, for $186$ out of $190$ models, this percentage is less than $2\%$, which is significantly smaller than the difference between the NCG accuracy of robust and naturally trained models in most cases ($190$ comes from having two metric spaces, five models, and $19$ datasets).
+We find that in both the pixel and feature space, for $186$ out of $190$ models, this percentage is less than $2\%$, which is significantly smaller than the difference between the NCG score of robust and naturally trained models in most cases ($190$ comes from having two metric spaces, five models, and $19$ datasets).
 This result shows that almost all OOD examples from unseen classes are significantly further away from their closest training example than the empirical robust radius of these training examples.